AntiCompositeNumber/AntiCompositeBot/ShouldBeSVG.md

 This task was previously performed by [User:McTopot](https://commons.wikimedia.org/wiki/User:McTopot).

-This project, including this documentation, is licensed under Apache 2.0.
+This project is licensed under the [GNU GPLv3 or later](https://www.gnu.org/licenses/gpl-3.0-standalone.html).
+This documentation is [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 Contributions are welcome.

 ## Reports
 All times are UTC.
 The time indicated is the start time.
 Reports can take some time to run and are affected by load on the Toolforge grid.
 If a report has not run for two weeks, contact me on [my talk page](https://commons.wikimedia.org/wiki/User_talk:AntiCompositeNumber) or file an issue.